-If you’re looking to build a culture of accountability (where everyone owns the results they are expected to deliver, where every one is invested in the outcomes) you need to think about who is responsible to instill and maintain that culture.
-Who’s job is it to make sure it exists in the first instance?
+If you’re looking to build a culture of accountability, where everyone owns the results they are expected to deliver, where everyone is invested in the outcomes, you need to think about who is responsible to instill and maintain that culture.
+Who’s job is it to make sure it exists in the first place?
 It doesn’t just manifest because some people are invested while others aren’t.
 Does it sit with company leaders or with company managers?
 I’m guessing you’ll answer “both!”
-And you’d be correct except it’s essentially different for each.
+And you’d be correct, except it’s essentially different for each.

-Managers are the primary builders, sustainers and stewards of accountability.
-If your organization, department, team or group is struggling with accountability for results – it’s because your manager is.
+Managers are the primary builders, sustainers, and stewards of accountability.
+If your organization, department, team, or group is struggling with accountability for results — it’s because your manager is.
 Chances are your manager doesn’t have the skills or behaviors for it.
-Managers by definition sit closer to, and are responsible for, the delivery organizational results.
-Therefore, they’ve got to do substantially more heavy lifting when it comes to dealing with people who are under performing and/or not delivering as expected.
+Managers, by definition, sit closer to and are responsible for the delivery of organizational results.
+Therefore, they’ve got to do substantially more heavy lifting when it comes to dealing with people who are underperforming and/or not delivering as expected.
 It’s on them to call people out and have the tough conversations.
 And, if you’ve got multiple levels of management, chances are you’re breeding the bad behaviors that currently exist.

-So how to you turn that around?
+So, how do you turn that around?
 You build it one day at a time, one conversation at a time.
 Which may sound a little epic at first.
 It’s not.
 How many people do your managers talk to in a day?
 I’m guessing it’s a lot, either face to face or via email.
 Every encounter is an opportunity to build and reinforce performance accountability.

 Every employee wants to know 2 things: